/ build-guides / How to Build a Mobile App as a Solo Developer

 Monetization Freemium, subscriptions, one-time purchase, ads

-Flutter is the other serious option, but Dart is a language you'll only use for Flutter.
+Flutter is the other serious option, and it is even more popular on GitHub at around 176,500 stars, but Dart is a language you'll only use for Flutter.
 React Native lets you leverage your existing JavaScript/TypeScript knowledge and share logic with a web app if you ever build one.

 For the backend, use Supabase.
 It gives you a database, authentication, storage, and real-time subscriptions out of the box.
+Its @supabase/supabase-js client is at 2.106.2 and is one of the most depended-on packages in this whole stack, with close to 19.8 million npm downloads a week, and the main supabase/supabase repo sits at about 103,200 GitHub stars.
 Pair it with Expo's EAS Build service for compiling and submitting to app stores without needing a Mac (well, you still need one for testing, but not for building).
+The EAS Free plan gives you 15 Android and 15 iOS builds per month, which is plenty for a solo project early on, and the Starter plan is $19/month if you outgrow it.

 Step-by-Step Plan